anthony-kolesov/kts46/doc/source/ControlNode.rst

     :returns:
-        An array of objects with two fields: ``id`` is a worker id, and ``sig`` is a signature of task state.
+        An array of objects with two fields: ``id`` is a worker id, and ``sig`` is a signature of task state that is its last update time represented as a string.
 Both accepted and waiting for acception tasks are in this array.

 .. js:function:: restartTasks(tasks)